magicpatterns/catalog/README.md

 ## ⭐ Open-source vs. paid

 This repo is entirely MIT licensed.

-We are working hard to make Mirrorful more extensive.
 Need any integrations or want a new feature?
-Feel free to [create an issue](https://github.com/Mirrorful/mirrorful/issues) or contribute directly to the repository. _(The first draft of this README was made by a contributor!)_
+Feel free to [create an issue](https://github.com/Mirrorful/mirrorful/issues) or contribute directly to the repository.
+The first draft of this README was made by a contributor!

 To learn more, please visit our [pricing page](https://www.mirrorful.com/pricing).